Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 When and How to Harvest

 Harvest your sunchokes before the buds open, when they are still tight and firm and about 3 inches in diameter.
 The plant should be beginning to brown.
-Once you’ve harvested the tuber, cut away the dying plant.
+Once you’ve harvested the tubers, cut away the dying plant.

 Note: The skin of the roots is fairly delicate, so be sure to dig deep enough not to cut into the root.